Vim_diff

 Some features are built in that otherwise required external plugins:

-Highlighting the yanked region, see vim.highlight.
+Highlighting the yanked region, see vim.hl.

 ARCHITECTURE